gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Wed Dec 31 2025
+ Last update on Thu Jan 01 2026

-**1 day before 2026 ⏱** days before new years
+**365 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Jennifer's bot
+🤖 This README.md is updated with cruelty, by Jennifer's bot